Jonathan-Gander/LineChartView/README.md

 - `lineSecondColor`: If set, will display a linear gradient from left to right from `lineColor` to `lineSecondColor`
 - `lineWidth`: Line width
 - `dotsWidth`: Display a dot for each value (set to `-1` to hide dots)
+- `displayMode`: Choose how values and labels are displayed
 - `dragGesture`: Enable or disable drag gesture on chart
 - `hapticFeedback`: Enable or disable haptic feedback on each value point